Setting up Clean as You Code

 Recommended for projects with regular versions or releases.
 Defines new code as any code that has changed since the most recent version increment of the project.

-Available at the global, project, and branch levels.
+Available at the global and project levels.

 The current version of a project is determined in different ways depending on the build system: